-The new semester will start on Monday 18th January and finish on Tuesday 1st June.
-That is 15 weeks of teaching (excluding the October break – 12th-16th October).
+The new semester will start on Monday 30th August and finish on Wednesday 15th December.
+That is 15 weeks of teaching (excluding the October break).

-During social distancing restrictions our classes take place at various times (please see the timetable below).
-If the course you are looking for is not there, please do get in touch as we might be able to help you on a 1-2-1 basis.
+If the course you are looking for is not in the timetable, please do get in touch as we might be able to help you on a 1-2-1 basis.

 We are here to help you learn in the best possible way for you.
 We’d like to hear from you if you have any questions.
 Email: email@example.com